stereobooster/beoe/packages/rehype-plantuml/README.md

 # @beoe/rehype-plantuml

-Rehype plugin to generate [plantuml](https://www.plantuml.com/) diagrams (as inline SVGs) in place of code fences.
+Rehype plugin to generate [plantuml](https://www.plantuml.com/) diagrams in place of code fences.
 This:

 ````md
 ```plantuml